KAY-imaging/OA-pipeline/README.md

 ---
 **Interactive thresholding** is applied to the filtered files using the adjusted ranges for threshold rendering thus separating desired structures from the background.

 Also we can vary the threshold mode to specify it automatically or related to root images used for threshold recalculation.

+After **Interactive thresholding** we work with binary image.

 ---
 **Pruning filtering** and **Centrline tree** reconstruction are performed on the thresholded binary images.